Simone Lamsma returns to The Hague

 This concert is part of the Violin in the Spotlight series.

-A debut by the young conductor of the Prague Radio Symphony Orchestra and a world-class Dutch violinist: this is a concert where everything comes together perfectly.
-German maestro Elias Grandy, acclaimed for his refined, energetic approach, conducts the Residentie Orkest for the first time.
-At his side is Simone Lamsma, a beloved soloist with us for many years and one of the most expressive and precise violinists of her generation.
+The Residentie Orkest debut of the young chief conductor of the Prague Radio Symphony Orchestra, alongside a Dutch violinist of international renown – this is a concert where everything falls perfectly into place.
+The German maestro Elias Grandy, praised for his refined and energetic approach, conducts the Residentie Orkest for the very first time.
+At his side is Simone Lamsma, long one of our favourite soloists and one of the most expressive and precise violinists of her generation.

 Elias Grandy, conductor